 TKE East: The Newest and Best Fraternity House

-After 25 years of planning and preparation the Board of Advisors for TKE at USC embarked on an ambitious building program to create the most modern fraternity facility at any major university.
+After 25 years of planning and preparation the Board of Advisors for TKE Beta-Sigma embarked on an ambitious building program to create the most modern fraternity facility at any major university.
 The building incorporates such design features as private bathrooms, kitchenettes, and built in sleeping lofts.
 A typical bedroom holds two or three members in a 250 square foot room of unencumbered floor space with overhead lofts built in and an 11 foot ceiling.
 There are 41 members living in the fraternity house.

 TKE East Fraternity House